grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

     </figcaption>
 </figure>

-There's definitely a track leaving the road at the point where we leave it .
+There's definitely a track leaving the road at the point where we leave it.
 At some point though, it disappears, and we end up having to improvise our way to where we think the real footpath is.
 Which, even after some GPS based cheating, it really isn't.
 After a rather energetic half hour of improvised bracken-scrambling, we do find our way to that trail.
 But we make a mental